53 migrants dead, 54 injured in truck crash in south Mexico - NewsBreak

 The crash occurred on a highway leading toward the Chiapas state capital.
 Photos from the scene showed victims strewn across the pavement and inside the truck’s freight compartment.

-Later, rescue workers arranged the dead in rows of white sheets, side by side, on the asphalt.‘Empire’ actor Jussie Smollett convicted of staging attack, lying to police
+Later, rescue workers arranged the dead in rows of white sheets, side by side, on the asphalt.

 The victims appeared to be immigrants from Central America, though their nationalities had not yet been confirmed.
 Moreno reported that some of the survivors said they were from the neighboring country of Guatemala.